rdall96/minecraft-docker/README.md

     -e WHITE_LIST=true \
     rdall96/minecraft-server:latest
 ```
 The `/minecraft/configurations` directory will contain files for the JSON configurations (i.e.: whitelist.json), as well as the legacy text format (.txt).
-For more information consult the guide in the README that is generated in that directory upon creation.
+For more information consult the guide in the README that is generated in that directory upon starting the server.

 ### Server properties
 There are a number of environment variables you can pass to your container in order to customize the **server.properties** file associated with a Minecraft server.
 Below is a complete list.